Supun-Adikari/Booking-App/README.md

-This is a booking applicaion similat to AirBnb
+This is a booking applicaion similar to AirBnb